aedobbyn/workflow-helpers/git_workflow_r.md

 	* `git checkout HEAD~1` is "HEAD minus 1" commit, `git checkout HEAD~2` is "HEAD minus 2" commits, etc.
 	* `^` means "the parent of"
 	* You can also [tag versions](https://githowto.com/tagging_versions)
+	* If you do use a commit hash, you only need the first few characters of the hash

 * Work with vim
 	* After `git diff`